 For women over 60, toning the body with a well-rounded fitness program will lead to improved health and well-being.
-When you get toned and strong, you'll find daily activities -- from carrying groceries to playing with the grandkids -- easier and more enjoyable.
-If you have concerns about your physical health and ability to perform exercises, consult your doctor to identify activities that are best for you.
+When you get toned and strong, you'll find daily activities — from carrying groceries to playing with the grandkids — easier and more enjoyable.
+If you have concerns about your physical health and ability to perform exercises, consult your doctor to identify activities for 60-year-olds that are best for you.

 Move Every Day

 The first step towards toning is simply to get moving according to the National Institute on Aging.
 Moving your body every day benefits your cardiovascular health while increasing blood circulation that brings nutrients to your skin and tissues.
 Walking, jogging, bicycling and swimming are some of the activities that get your heart pumping and your muscles moving.
 You could also work out on a treadmill or an elliptical trainer.
 The latter is ideal because it doesn't stress your joints.